vhschalk/Covid19TrendsZA/README.md

 ### TODOs

-1. Consider using a cron job to store the latest Rt data with PostgreSQL DB
+1. Consider using a cron job to store the latest Rt data
-1. Consider running the analytics engine directly in this project (low priority)
+1. Consider running the analytics engine directly in this project
+1. Use a faster front-end plotting framework/method

 ## Local install